mgp123/mgp123.github.io/_posts/2022-03-11-transforming-distributions.md

 layout:     post
 title:      Short note about transforming distributions
 date:       2022-03-11
-summary:    A couple of proofs about applying functions to a random variable
+summary:    A couple of proofs about applying functions to a random variable.
 ---
 <span style="font-size:0.8em;">This was originally going to be part of another post, but it became so tangential to the topic that it didn't fit well there.
 It's just a short list of connected proofs about transforming distributions.
 Some proofs are my ideas, so it may contain errors!  </span>